 Later on, the charges were expanded to racketeering and ordering three murders and two attempted murders.
 Apart from Joey, six other men were also put on trial.

 Many gangsters and mobsters were asked to report at the police station as well as the court.
-The police get enough proofs to prove that Joey committed various criminal acts in the 1990s.
+The police get enough evidence to prove that Joey committed various criminal acts in the 1990s.

 In 2001, the court gave a mixed verdict.
 Joey was acquitted of all three counts of murder and two counts of attempted murder but found guilty of racketeering charges, including extortion, bookmaking, and receiving stolen property.